Self-attention-based non-linear basis transformations for compact latent space modelling of dynamic optical fibre

-\section{Discussion}
+Finally, an ablation analysis was conducted to evaluate the influence of key architectural and training hyperparameters, as summarised in Table~\ref{table1}.
+The results show that the autoencoder-based sparsity loss ($\mathcal{L}_2$) is necessary to maintain sparse representations in the transformed transmission matrices.
+Reducing the number of dense layers or the number of attention heads leads to underfitting, while increasing the network depth results in overfitting.
+Among the tested configurations, model~\#8 achieves the lowest participation ratio and LS ratio, indicating an improved balance between sparsity and generalisation.

+To assess whether the performance gain is attributable to the attention mechanism rather than simply to increased model capacity, we include a model-complexity and runtime comparison in Supplementary Table S1.
+This comparison shows that increasing FCNN depth alone does not reproduce the sparsity and reconstruction trade-off achieved by the self-attention + FCNN architecture, even when the deeper FCNN contains more trainable parameters.
+This indicates that the attention block contributes through an input-dependent transformation rather than sorely increasing model capacity.

+\section{DISCUSSION}

-We haveintroduced a new approach to learn critical features of ensembles of fibre TMs, approaching a representation of these TMs that is maximally sparse and basis invariant.
-Our methods were applied to diverse TM datasets, including randomly-generated and physically-modeled matrices under dynamic conditions, with various sparsity properties.
-We tested five models, and Table \ref{table} summarizes the comparative performance, expressed in terms of the matrix compressibility, defined by participation ratio $p$ (Eqn.~\ref{metric1}) and the size of latent space from an autoencoder (Eqn.~\ref{metric2}), and the invertibility measured by the reconstruction error (Eqn.~\ref{metric3}).
+We present a novel method for learning the essential features of dynamic fibre transmission matrices (TMs), yielding compressed latent-space representations that are both maximally sparse and invariant to measurement basis.
+Our approach is evaluated across a diverse range of TM datasets, including synthetically generated, physically simulated, and experimentally measured matrices—all under dynamic conditions and varying levels of sparsity and basis representations.
+Table \ref{table} summarizes the overall performance of five proposed models, validated on three distinct datasets.
+Metrics include the compressibility ratio (quantified by the participation ratio, pp, defined in Eqn \ref{metric1}), the latent space dimensionality from an autoencoder (Eqn \ref{metric2}), and invertibility, assessed via reconstruction error (Eqn \ref{metric3}).

-It is evident that non-linear models generally outperform the linear model.
-In general, we expect the participation ratio to scale with the dimension of the TMs, where (ignoring any correlation between diagonal elements) we expect the lowest possible participation ratio is given by a perfectly diagonal TM, yielding $p=1/N$, where $N$ is the matrix dimension.
-The self-attention-based FCNN model shows superior performance in achieving lower mean errors and lower participation ratios compared to other models.
-In the case of physically modelled perturbed fibres, $p=0.01\pm0.017$, which is similar to the participation ratio of a perfectly diagonal TM ($p=1/78=0.013$).
-This means the self-attention mechanism has the ability to dynamically learn the relevant features across varying TM characteristics.